bula87/AstroBox/README.md

 <pre>
   sudo /AstroBox/setup.sh
 </pre>
 Your device should reboot a few times.

-7. Execute
 AstroPrint should start on boot.
 You can also start it manually:
 <pre>
   service astrobox start
 </pre>
-8. Check if it works
+7. Check if it works
 <pre>
   Open in the web browser: http://YOUR-DEVICE-IP:80
 </pre>
-9. If someone will want it, I can also explain how securely access your AstroBox from outside the LAN via ssh reverse tunnelling.
+8. If someone will want it, I can also explain how securely access your AstroBox from outside the LAN via ssh reverse tunnelling.

 Setting up the virtual printer